Fez, Morocco

 Combining Fez & Morocco

 Fez works well as part of a wider Morocco circuit.
 The overnight train from Marrakech to Fez (10 hours, available in first class) is one of the great Moroccan experiences.
 Chefchaouen, the blue-painted mountain town 3 hours north, is a half-day decision from Fez that delivers dramatically different scenery.
-G Adventures runs small-group Morocco itineraries that include Fez, Chefchaouen, and the Imperial Cities circuit for travellers who want Morocco structured and guided.
-Trafalgar also covers Morocco comprehensively.
+A guided day trip to Chefchaouen from Fez is the cleanest way to add it without a separate overnight commitment.

 What Makes a Fez Riad Different